fergalbernard/physics-simulation-optimisation/readme.txt

-Please do not alter the directory structure of this directory.

 The JavaScript simulation can be run by opening index.html (in the JavaScriptSim directory) in any browser.
 It does not require a local server to be started.